parleon/velox-songbird/README.md

 A javascript library to simplify webRTC based communication networks.

 ### Our Purpose
-This library provides a wrapper around webRTC optimized for communication between a large network of clients.
+This library provides a wrapper around webRTC optimized for datachannel communication between a large network of clients.

 ### Quick Start
 ```